-A moving magnet (MM) phono Cartridge can be seen as composed of two important parts, as stylus/cantilever assembly and the elect part receiving the cantilevers signal, the latter hereafter indicated as Generator viewed as independent.
+A moving magnet (MM) phono Cartridge can be seen as composed of two important parts, a stylus/cantilever assembly and the electrical part receiving the cantilevers signal, the latter hereafter indicated as Generator.

-The goal of this paper was to find whether those two parts influence each other or can be
+The goal of this paper was to find out whether those two parts influence each other or can be viewed as independent.